bahrus/p-et-alia/README.md

 </details>
 ```

-To see past both details walls, use the care-of attribute:
+To see past both details walls, use the care-of and from attributes:

 ```html
 <details>